-The Stiff Leg Deadlift Alternative That Works Even Better (and 18 Others)
+The Stiff Leg Deadlift Alternative That Works Even Better (& 18 Others)

-On the left, a blonde woman wearing a dark purple sports bra, dark grey pants and red shoes is performing a barbell hip thrust, and on the right, a blonde woman wearing a pink tank top and black pants is performing a lying leg curl, both of which are an example of stiff leg deadlift alternatives.
+On the left, a blonde woman in a dark purple sports bra, dark grey pants, and red shoes is doing a barbell hip thrust, while on the right, a blonde woman in a pink tank top and black pants is doing a lying leg curl; both exercises are alternatives to stiff leg deadlifts.

 No matter the case, there’s one alternative that works even better because it allows for plenty of loading, more stabilization, and a further range of motion.
 But if you’re already incorporating this one, there are 18 others to choose from, all of which recruit the hamstrings, glutes, back, and rest of the entire thoracic chain in a similar fashion as a stiff leg deadlift.